TraceReplay Documentation

 Testing

-The test suite (104 tests, 208 assertions) covers the full engine lifecycle, model scopes & accessors, payload masking (PII, case-insensitive), AI prompt & notification services, dashboard UI with date range filters, MCP JSON-RPC API, middleware (trace & auth), replay engine, log call tracking, TraceReplayFake assertions, Artisan commands (prune & export with validation), and Blade components — all using an in-memory SQLite database.
+The test suite covers the full engine lifecycle, model scopes & accessors, payload masking (PII, case-insensitive), AI prompt & notification services, dashboard UI with date range filters, MCP JSON-RPC API, middleware (trace & auth), replay engine, log call tracking, TraceReplayFake assertions, Artisan commands (doctor, prune & export with validation), queue persistence, and Blade components — all using an in-memory SQLite database.

 TraceReplay © 2026 — MIT License